All Scripture quotations are from the 1901 American Standard Version unless otherwise noted.

 Many Christians express their displeasure over the idea that God does not have a future plan for the nation of Israel.
 Some may even be shocked by such an idea.
 But how can one not accept that Christ was always in view in those Old Testament (OT) scriptures?
 How can one not accept that Christ fulfills all things?
 When you read all of the above passages, how can one not accept that it was the spiritual offspring of Abraham (Christ’s Church) that was always in view in those OT promises, which includes both believing Jews and believing Gentiles?
 How can it be reasonably disputed?
 I don’t believe it can be.
 In fact, that Christ and His Church are the fulfillment of the OT promises and prophecies relating to Israel, is a central theme of the NT.
 It’s a central theme of Christianity!
 A true Christian theology is Christocentric, where Christ is “all and in all” (Col 3:11).

-This core truth eludes proponents of Dispensationalism because it makes the ethnic nation of Israel of the OT the central theme, rather than Christ!
-Does this even makes sense?
-Dispensationalism focuses on the physical, which prevents them from comprehending the glorious spiritual fulfillment of those OT promises and prophecies.
+This core truth eludes Dispensationalism.
+It’s so focused on a literal fulfillment of the ethnic nation of Israel of the OT, that it fails to see the spiritual fulfillment of it in the Christ of the NT.
+Dispensationalism focuses on the physical, which prevents proponents from comprehending the glorious spiritual fulfillment of those OT promises and prophecies.

 Understanding those OT promises – which again, includes the land promise – requires us to allow the light of the NT to interpret those promises for us.
 To interpret the NT according to one’s understanding of the OT will only lead to error, for the NT is the fulfillment of the OT.
 The OT always had the NT in view.
 It’s our understanding of the NT Scriptures that allow us to properly understand the OT Scriptures.